 Making new lights and new friends, too

-To find out, we brought in ABOVE, a design and technology agency in Sweden who had worked on other IKEA lighting.
-A small group of their designers examined SPÖKA and interviewed parents who had them.
+We brought in ABOVE, a Swedish design and technology agency.
+They examined night lights and interviewed parents who had them.
 "We wanted an even more useful light that children could interact with, without it being a toy," ABOVE designer Casper Asmussen says.
 "We wanted adults to be able to tell kids a story about the light, too."
-How could a night light tell a story?
+But how?

 A story needs feeling, too.
-ABOVE had many ideas like a shield to fend off monsters or a flashlight to find a lost toy.
-Another came from Casper's children, who fall asleep to a rotating mirror ball lamp.
-"They challenged us with things we hadn't thought of before," says Cecilia.
-"That's why we love collaboration."
-The story became more than a night light to take to bed.
-The team created a story about what friends do best—radiate security.
-Once they're on, an extra press on the raccoon's head starts a tiny red heartbeat—just like the hedgehog's body pulses green from another press on its back.
-The calming rhythms remind kids of a mother's heartbeat.
-Pokes on the hedgehog's nose and squeezes to the raccoon's belly brighten or dim their lights.
-"There's comfort without pushing buttons or waking up an adult," Casper says.
+And so, the team created a story about what friends do best—radiate security.
+Once on, an extra press on the raccoon's head starts a tiny red heartbeat—just like the hedgehog's body pulses green from another press on its back.
+The calming rhythms remind of a parent's heartbeat.
+"There's comfort without waking up an adult," Casper says.

-A light needs attention to detail, especially a child's one.
-To fine tune everything, ABOVE made a zoo of 3D-printed raccoons and hedgehogs.
+Children’s products need special attention to detail.
 "It's a fun challenge to design for kids," Casper says.
 "The safety requirements mean something, and you have to get it right."
-The team secured important details like ears and noses that won't break, soft bodies that wipe clean and replaceable batteries that can't be easily accessed.
 We think the teamwork behind LURIGA LED night lights led to better ideas—and hope our friends lead to better nights for kids and adults, too.